friday27/nodejs_course/course_notes/apis.md

+# APIs

-# RESTful API (Representational State Transfer - Application Programming Interface)
+## RESTful API (Representational State Transfer - Application Programming Interface)

 The REST API allows client such as web application to access and manipulate resources using a set of predefined operations.